tc39/notes/meetings/2018-05/may-23.md

 RBN: Effectively yes.
 Even if we allowed return as an early exit condition, that would make sense, but there's no mechanism for that.
 Stage 1?

-LBR: I would like to see the static block just be declarative for static fields.
+LEO: I would like to see the static block just be declarative for static fields.
 It does so much more than the simple thing.

 RBN: Some languages allow this pattern.
 It's just statements.
 And there's a need to extract helper functions to access private state.